Rebecca Bigler: Research

 Bigler's research program has focuses on the development of stereotyped attitudes associated with gender and race/ethnicity.
-Ze is known for work highlighting the impact of gender stereotypes on children's development, especially for girls.
+They are known for work highlighting the impact of gender stereotypes on children's development, especially for girls.
 Bigler aims to discover how and when children develop stereotyped views, and what external and internal observations impact children and their thinking.
-Bigler and hir former student Sarah McKenney express concerns about girls' limited choices in Halloween costumes, and the tendency for girls' clothing and toys to promote the value of "being hot and sexy."
+Bigler and their former student Sarah McKenney express concerns about girls' limited choices in Halloween costumes, and the tendency for girls' clothing and toys to promote the value of "being hot and sexy."
 Their research has shown that adolescent girls who internalize beliefs about the importance of being sexually attractive to boys show increased rates of body surveillance and body shaming and perform worse in school and on standardized test scores than girls who score low on such beliefs.
 From a young age, girls may internalize gender stereotypes about how girls should act and behave, including how they should look and the types of clothes they should wear.
 Girls who internalize the beliefs that they must be attractive to men may spend more time on makeup and focus less on academics.

 Other research has examined the formation of intergroup attitudes among students in school settings.
 Bigler speaks strongly about how models provided to children contribute to social stereotyping and prejudice among children as they grow up.
 To Bigler, saying "Good morning boys and girls" is similar to saying "Good morning blacks and whites" as it draws attention to social categories that result in children viewing themselves and others differently.
 In a widely cited study, Bigler examined gender stereotyping in relation to classroom practices.
 In some classes, the teacher referred to students by gender ("boys" vs. "girls") while, in others classes, the teacher referred to mixed gender groups according to t-shirt colors ("red" or blue").
 Teachers were explicitly instructed not to favor or show preference to one group of children over the other.
 After four weeks, children in classes where they were referred to as "boys and girls" showed increased gender stereotyping, whereas no change was observed in classes that used t-shirt colors to distinguish groups.
 Teachers may unknowingly impose gender stereotypes upon their pupils when they refer children as boys and girls.
 Such language appears to create tensions in the classroom that impact how children view and treat one another.